pulumi/docs/content/blog/aws-eks-auto-mode/index.md

 ## Deploying a Load-Balanced Application

-Let's deploy a simple web application fronted by an Application Load Balancer now that EKS Auto Mode is enabled.
+Now that we have provisioned an EKS cluster with Auto Mode enabled, let's deploy a web application fronted by an Application Load Balancer.
-EKS Auto Mode will automatically provisions appropriately sized nodes for your workload, set up the Application Load Balancer according to the Ingress configuration and manage ongoing maintenance and updates.
+EKS Auto Mode will automatically provision appropriately sized nodes for your workload, set up the Application Load Balancer according to the Ingress configuration, and manage ongoing maintenance and updates.

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}